GoodNightBuddy/food-delivery-sf4kd/README.md

 # About

-If you try to reload the page you will get 404 error.
+Services, that host this app are free, so it causes some inconveniences.
+It need time for launching.
+Please, try to reload the page and wait up to ~40 seconds.
+Also, if you reload application it will redirect you to the "/shop" route.
+Thanks for understanding:)

 You can buy products only from one shop.
 To buy products from another shop, you should remove previous shop products from cart.
 It was additional task requirement.